Restore Your Oral Health

-Your Health and Comfort is Our Goal
+Your Health and Comfort is a Priority

 As dentists, our primary goal is to preserve your natural teeth.
 We may use dental fillings or crowns to repair decayed or damaged teeth.
 Unfortunately, some teeth are beyond repair or cause misalignment and other complications.
-You may need a tooth extraction if:

-- Your teeth are overcrowded, resulting in misalignment
+- Your teeth are overcrowded, resulting in misalignment.

-- You have an infected tooth that we could not successfully treat with root canal therapy
+- You have an infected tooth that we could not successfully treat with root canal therapy.

-- You need one or more wisdom teeth removed
+- You need one or more wisdom teeth removed.

-The Tooth Extraction Procedure
+Tooth Extraction Procedure

 The tooth extraction procedure varies slightly depending on whether the tooth is fully erupted or is partially or fully impacted.
 An impacted tooth is one that never erupts through the surface of the gums.
 Damaged, decayed, and infected teeth are generally not impacted.
 This makes the extraction process less invasive.